knative/docs/code-samples/eventing/kafka/channel/README.md

 shows how to configure a Kafka Channel to work against a protected Apache Kafka cluster, with the two supported TLS and SASL authentication methods.

-!!! note
-    Kafka Channels require certificates to be in `.pem` format.
+**Note:** Kafka Channels require certificates to be in `.pem` format.
 If your files are in a different format, you must convert them to `.pem`.

 ### TLS authentication